Educational inequality in the United States: Effects

-Crawford (1992) and Hudley and Mallinson (2012) state that non-white students may struggle in school and in life due to their races' and cultures' marginalization in curriculum.
-Other scholars have raised concerns about the lack of opportunities to see themselves as having academic or professional potential.
-These authors assert that lack of meaningful use and discussion of non-white perspectives, practices, and feats may lead minority students to feel disillusioned with school, to disengage from learning, and to doubt their own capabilities.
-In a study on internalized racism, Huber et al. (2006) find that curriculum underrepresents minorities and that this may contribute to engrained senses of racial inferiority (p.
+Crawford (1992), and Hudley and Mallinson (2012) state that non-white students may struggle in school and in life due to marginalization of their races and cultures in the curriculum.
+Other scholars have raised concerns about the lack of opportunities for non-white students to see themselves as having academic or professional potential.
+These authors assert that the lack of meaningful use and discussion of non-white perspectives, practices, and feats may lead minority students to feel disillusioned with school, disengage from learning, and doubt their own capabilities.
+In a study on internalized racism, Huber et al. (2006) find that curriculum underrepresents minorities and that this may contribute to ingrained senses of racial inferiority (p.
 193).

-Citing the issues above, Hudley and Mallinson (2012) and Fryer (2006) discuss the development of a stigmatizing label of "acting white" used by some Black and Hispanic students.
-According to these authors, the phenomenon of "acting white" comes from seeing academic success as coming hand in hand with whiteness, or for some non-white students, the abandonment of their original cultures in order to succeed in a White-culture-normative society.
-In this case, academic success is coupled with accepting the Eurocentric practices used by schools, which means self-disenfranchisement.
-This social stigma of "acting white" may discourage strivings for academic success among Black and Hispanic students.
-Fryer (2012) explains that Hispanic students' popularity starts to decline relative to their grade point average after they attain a 2.5; for Black students, this number is a 3.5; for White students, this relationship does not appear to occur.
+Citing the aforementioned issues, Hudley and Mallinson (2012), and Fryer (2006) discuss the development of a stigmatizing label of "acting white" that some Black and Hispanic students use.
+According to these authors, the phenomenon of "acting white" comes from seeing academic success as coming hand in hand with whiteness or, for some non-white students, the abandonment of their original cultures in order to succeed in a white-culture-normative society.
+In this case, academic success is coupled with accepting Eurocentric practices in schools, which means self-disenfranchisement.
+This social stigma of "acting white" may discourage striving for academic success among Black and Hispanic students.
+Fryer (2012) explains that Hispanic students' popularity starts to decline relative to their grade point average (GPA) after they attain a 2.5.
+For Black students, popularity declines at a 3.5 GPA.
+For white students, this relationship does not appear to exist.

-At the societal level, white supremacy in curriculum may contribute to the perpetuation of white supremacy, affecting future generations.
-Huber et al. (2006) notes that Euro- or white-centric curriculum can contribute to the normalization of racial inequality and tolerance of White dominance (p.
+White supremacy in curriculum may contribute to the perpetuation of white supremacy in society in general, affecting future generations.
+Huber et al. (2006) note that Euro- or white-centric curriculum can contribute to normalizing racial inequality and tolerating white dominance (p.
 193).
-Brown and Brown (2010) also state that if schools continue to not teach about systemic racism, students will grow up to be "apathetic" about Black victims of mass incarceration and gun-related violence, as well as the disproportionate suffering experienced by Black Americans after natural disasters (p.
+Brown and Brown (2010) also state that, if schools continue not teaching about systemic racism, students will grow up to be "apathetic" about Black victims of mass incarceration and gun-related violence, as well as the disproportionate suffering Black Americans experience after natural disasters (p.
 122).